elibrowne/html-assignment/README.md

 # Avocado Website
 My HTML webpage assignment is a website about avocados.

-## BOOTSTRAP COMMIT -- IMPORTANT: I PUT ALL OF MY BOOTSTRAP IN A "BOOTSTRAP" BRANCH.
-SORRY FOR ANY INCONVENIENCE.
-IF NEEDED, I CAN MERGE THEM.
+## Commit to use for Bootstrap -- IMPORTANT: I put all of my Bootstrap in the branch "bootstrap".
+Sorry for any inconvenience; if needed, I can merge it with master.
 The Bootstrap commit is b8c0769 (it's called like "Added alert, finished five classes").

 ## Commit to use for HTML